 Merit was Principal Contractor for the turnkey design, construction and refurbishment of the first project out of a framework of four projects for Synergy Health; to design and construct a new Sterile Services Department (SSD) at Leicester.
 The primary role of the facility is the sterilisation of NHS operating theatre equipment.
 Working closely with Synergy Health, Merit developed requirements into a detailed design for the turnkey construction of the new 1200m² facility which was within an existing portal frame building.

-Merit competitively tendered and were subsequently awarded the project to design and construct Synergy Health's new state-of-the-art sterile service and decontamination service in Leicester.
-The finished look of the building was particularly important to Synergy Health given that the Leicester facility would be their new 'super centre'.
+Merit competitively tendered and was subsequently awarded the project to design and construct Synergy Health’s new state-of-the-art sterile service and decontamination service in Leicester.
+The finished look of the building was particularly important to Synergy Health given that the Leicester facility would be their new ‘supercentre’.

-Merit worked consultatively with the client team at design stage to ensure end user requirements were met in respect of the facility layout and service requirements.
+Merit worked consultatively with the client team at the design stage to ensure end-user requirements were met in respect of the facility layout and service requirements.
 A utility matrix was generated from equipment supplier information and agreed with Synergy Health at the start of the design process.

-Merit fully designed all steel mezzanine, process and HVAC plant based on the overall utility matrix.
-Technical submissions were generated for all equipment and issued to Synergy Health for approval prior to start of procurement.
+Merit fully designed all-steel mezzanine, process and HVAC plant based on the overall utility matrix.
+Technical submissions were generated for all equipment and issued to Synergy Health for approval prior to the start of procurement.
 Design of utility and process equipment related services were completed and signed off by Synergy Health in line with the agreed programme.

 The site, located at the end of a cul-de-sac was adjacent to nearby commercial and industrial units with only one road entrance; Merit devised a robust traffic management plan, pedestrian and safety management plan and communications strategy to minimise disruption to other businesses on the site.
 Deliveries were also planned and managed to suit the demands of nearby businesses.

 We installed the steel mezzanine and construction of cleanroom and utility areas.
-Merit worked consultatively with equipment suppliers to ensure maintenance of access routes at all times.
-The facility was built in line with equipment build requirements for example – correct floor preparation, bulk heading in walls etc.
+Merit worked consultatively with equipment suppliers to ensure the maintenance of access routes at all times.
+The facility was built in line with equipment build requirements for example – correct floor preparation, bulkheading in walls etc.

 Merit also installed all process and HVAC plant and equipment; electrical plant and equipment and a fully integrated BMS system.